Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Introduction

-is computationally feasible as the local polygonal part of $\Omega^{\text{lin}}$ on each respective $T \in \mathcal{T}_h$ can be subdivided in few simplices.\footnote{The detailed distinction of cases for 2d and 3d is not complicated, but too long to be given in detail here.
-We refer the reader to \cite{L_PHD_2015}.} This allows for the construction of high order accurate quadrature rules on $\Omega^{\text{lin}}$ with \emph{positive quadrature weights}.
-(See the left-hand side of \cref{fig:isossketch} for an example.)
-The isoparametric mapping now aims at providing a mesh deformation $\Theta_h \colon \tilde \Omega \to \tilde \Omega$, such that the image of $\Omega^{\text{lin}}$ under this mapping is a computationally feasible and higher order accurate approximation of $\Omega$.
-(See the right-hand side of \cref{fig:isossketch} for an example.)
+the task of numerical integration is computationally feasible as the local polygonal part of $\Omega^{\text{lin}}$ on each respective $T \in \mathcal{T}_h$ can be subdivided in few simplices\footnote{The detailed distinction of cases for 2d and 3d is not complicated, but too long to be given in detail here.
+We refer the reader to \cite{L_PHD_2015}.}, cf. l.h.s. of \cref{fig:isossketch} for an example.
+This allows for the construction of high-order accurate quadrature rules on $\Omega^{\text{lin}}$ with \emph{positive quadrature weights}.
+The isoparametric mapping now aims at providing a mesh deformation $\Theh \colon \tilde \Omega \to \tilde \Omega$, such that the image of $\Omega^{\text{lin}}$ under this mapping is a computationally feasible and higher-order accurate approximation of $\Omega$, cf. r.h.s. of \cref{fig:isossketch} for an example.
+For this to work the domain has to be sufficiently well captured by $\Omega^{\text{lin}}$, i.e. one requires sufficient mesh resolution.